INTELLIGENCE MUST OPERATE

 A minimal HABITS prototype is currently being tested as a real execution boundary under controlled conditions.

-This work moves from understanding → structure → execution in real-world conditions.
+This work moves from understanding → structure → execution under real-world conditions.

 Start here — if this is your first time